casualcore/casual/middleware/administration/documentation/cli/queue.operation.md

             @note: part of casual-pipe

       -d, --dequeue [0..1]  (<queue>, [<id>]) [1..2]
-            dequeue buffer from a queue to stdout
+            dequeue message from a queue to `casual-pipe`

             if id is absent the oldest available message is dequeued.